Bhavesh7393/maya_to_houdini_light_transfer/README.md

   - ## Partially Working
     - ### All Lights (Parameters)
       - All Light Contributions
-       `[Checkbox insted of Slider, 0.5 or greater will turn on, else turn off.]`
+       `[Checkbox instead of Slider, 0.5 or greater will turn on, else turn off.]`
         - Camera
         - Diffuse
         - Specular